koval77/test/readme.md

 # Test website

-## Website made withPython and Flask
+## Website made withPython and Flask of the online shop.
+The program takes as an input localisation (with postcode) from the user and a some distance and then it generates an list of the nearby shops.

+It uses the haversine formula which determines the great-circle distance between two points on a sphere given their longitudes and latitudes.

 ### How to use it: